 Limitations¶

-Input/Output contract: Submit a list
+Input/Output contract:

-itemsof 1–8 entries (see Batch Size below).
-Each entry must provide asequencestring of amino acids.
-The response returnsresultswith one object per input, each containing a single floattm(predicted melting temperature in Celsius).
-No confidence interval or uncertainty is returned.Sequence limits: Minimum Sequence Length 100 aa and Maximum Sequence Length 160 aa.
+itemsmust contain 1–8 entries (see Batching limits below).
+Each entry requires asequenceof amino acids.
+The responseresultsreturns one object per input with a single floattm(predicted melting temperature in Celsius).
+No confidence interval or uncertainty estimate is provided.Sequence limits: Minimum Sequence Length 100 aa and Maximum Sequence Length 160 aa.
 Requests with

-Context not modeled: Predictions are sequence‑only and do not account for buffer composition, pH, concentration, assay method, disulfide engineering, formulation, glycosylation/PTMs, oligomerization, or Fc/fusion effects.
-Use mid/late‑stage in silico triage on cleaned VHH domains; it is not optimal for early ultra‑high‑throughput screening or for constructs where domain context dominates Tm.
+R² ≈ 0.25and larger errors for very low or very high experimental Tm values).
+Use outputs primarily for relative ranking and always confirm final designs experimentally.Context not modeled: Predictions are based on sequence alone and do not incorporate buffer conditions, pH, concentration, assay method, engineered disulfides, formulation, glycosylation/PTMs, oligomeric state, or Fc/fusion effects.
+This endpoint is best suited for mid/late-stage in silico triage of cleaned VHH domains, not for early ultra-high-throughput screening or constructs where domain or formulation context dominates Tm.

 How We Use It¶

-Rapid triage at scale: score hundreds of thousands to tens of millions of sequences, gate by Tm thresholds, and focus synthesis on thermostable designs.
+Rapid triage at scale: score hundreds of thousands to tens of millions of nanobody-length sequences, gate by Tm thresholds, and focus synthesis on thermostable designs.

 Design constraints and risk reduction: combine Tm with developability filters and regional structure confidence to preserve stable frameworks while exploring CDR diversity.